Elaeocarpus thelmae: Description

 Elaeocarpus thelmae is a tree that typically grows to a height of 35 m, a dbh of 90 cm and often with buttress roots at the base of the trunk.
 The leaves are elliptic to egg-shaped with the narrower end towards the base, 70–110 mm long and 30–50 mm wide on a slender petiole 15–25 mm long.
 The leaves have many hairy domatia near vein junctions and have obscure serration on the edges.
 The flowers are borne in groups of between five and ten on a rachis 25–40 mm long, each flower on a robust pedicel 5–7 mm long.
 The flowers have four or five egg-shaped sepals 6–7 mm long, 2–3 mm wide and densely hairy on the back.
 The four or five petals are about the same size as the sepals with four to six lobes on the tip, and there are fifty to sixty densely-packed stamens.
-Flowering occurs in January and the fruit is an blackish, oval drupe 19–23 mm long and 12–13 mm wide, present from July to October.
+Flowering occurs in January and the fruit is a blackish, oval drupe 19–23 mm long and 12–13 mm wide, present from July to October.